srdantas/fortnight/README.md

 ### Operations
 For using operations, need accounts for it, the API provides a endpoint for create, with name and document (like CPF).

-- Deposit in exists account
+- Deposit in exists accountEntity
 - Withdraw money
 - Transfer Money between accounts

 ### Operations rules
-- When withdraw money from account, 1% of value is charged
+- When withdraw money from accountEntity, 1% of value is charged
-- When deposit money into account, account received 0.5% of value
+- When deposit money into accountEntity, accountEntity received 0.5% of value

 *Transfer between accounts is unlimited and free*